-A disclosure statement is a report you prepare and submit using C-SMART to disclose your campaign's financial activity in a reporting period.
-The length of a reporting period varies throughout the election cycle, with more frequent disclosure required closer to election days (see the Disclosure Statement deadlines on page 75).
+A disclosure statement is a report you prepare and submit using C-SMART to disclose your campaign's financial activity to the public.
+The length of a reporting period varies throughout the election cycle, with more frequent disclosure required closer to election days (see the Disclosure Deadlines on the CFB website).
 Your disclosure statement will include all contributions you received and all expenditures you made during that reporting period.
 You must disclose all contributions in the reporting period in which they were received, or they will not be matched with public funds.
 You must also disclose all expenditures in the reporting period in which the expenses were incurred, even if they remain unpaid.

-For some types of activity, you will also have to submit paper records, called backup documentation, to the CFB.
-This is discussed in detail later in the chapter.
+In addition to reporting all financial activity, you must also submit documentation including contribution backup documentation, bank statements, deposit slips, expenditure documentation, loan documentation, and intermediary statements.
 The CFB reviews your disclosure statements and alerts you about compliance problems.
 The statement review process is covered in the next chapter.

-The CFB will post your disclosure information on its website in its searchable database and campaign finance summary report.
+The CFB will post your disclosure information on its website in its Follow the Money database and Campaign Finance Summary.
 This allows the public and the media to see who is contributing to local campaigns and how the money is being spent.